Sport in Zimbabwe: Rugby union

 Rugby union is a significant sport in Zimbabwe, dating back to the late 19th century.
 The Zimbabwe national rugby union team has been at the Rugby World Cup twice.
 The country has also produced a number of significant rugby players, although there most of the country's best often leave for the United Kingdom, South Africa and Australia, due to the lack of a professional league and the lure of much greater salaries abroad.

 Excluding South Africa, Zimbabwe is one of only 3 nations in Africa to qualify for the Rugby World Cup, the others being Namibia and the Ivory Coast.
 The Sables maintain fierce rivalries with regional neighbors Namibia and Kenya, as the respective three nations have vied for African supremacy since the 2000s.

 Zimbabwe won the 2024 Rugby Africa Cup, upsetting nine-time champions Namibia in the semi-final, their first victory over their southern African rivals in 23 years.
 The Sables repeated this feat in the 2025 Rugby Africa Cup, defeating favorites Namibia 30-28 in the final and qualifying for the 2027 Rugby World Cup, their first since 1991.

 Golf

 Zimbabwe has a long history in the sport with highlights provided by greats such as Nick Price, Brendon de Jonge, Mark McNulty and Tony Johnstone.

 With dozens of courses for the 15 million population, the country is well served.
 Zimbabwean golfers compete on the Sunshine Tour with a strong rivalry with South Africa.
 Many of the most prolific golfers tend to move on to the European and PGA Tours.

+Zimbabwe reached the final of the 1995 Dunhill Cup, where they narrowly lost to Scotland.